 This diaper also scored above average for ecology, though given the mission statement of the company we are somewhat surprised it didn't score higher.
 Attitude earned a 6 of 10 for being eco-friendly, a score only rivaled by three of the 23 other diapers we tested.
 This diaper is biodegradable under the right conditions, is made using renewable resources and recycled materials when possible, is chlorine free, and uses biopolymer plastics.
 The company itself is carbon neutral and uses 100% renewable energy.
 They could have earned a higher score with more transparency and a less vague ingredient list.
 For example, we couldn't tell if they are totally chlorine free or only elemental free.

-Attitude also earned an above average score for health with a 5 of 10.
+Attitude also earned a score for health that was above average with a score of 5 of 10.
 Only six product earned higher scores in this review for health.
 Seventh Generation earned the top score of 8 for health.
-This diaper has a partial disclosure list that is again somewhat vague.
-It is free of chlorine and fragrances, but neither the packaging or the website discuss dyes, lotions, or latex specifically, though it might be assumed by other things they specify (for testing we did not assume and went strictly by what we could directly observe or find during research).
+Its partial disclosure list, which is again somewhat vague, is free of chlorine and fragrances, but neither the packaging or the website discuss dyes, lotions, or latex specifically, though it might be assumed by other things they specify (for testing we did not assume and went strictly by what we could directly observe or find during research).

 Attitude scored poorly in our tests and research for leakage with a 3 of 10.
 This is the lowest leak score for the group where the high is a 8 earned by several diapers including the green diaper Nature Babycare.
 Attitude had more runoff and mock urine in the test tray than other diapers we tested which indicate a higher potential for leaks in real life.
 Also, more online reviewers reported leaks when using this diaper than were reported by users of some other brands.